 The ultimate Palm Springs travel guide: I’ll tell you where to stay, what to eat and how to burn it off!

 Up until recently, what little knowledge I had about Palm Springs was limited to Don Draper’s brief visit during season two of Mad Men.
-Truth be told: that 30 minute episode was enough to peak my interest so when Palm Springs kept popping up in my 2017 Reader Survey, I knew it was time.
+Truth be told: that 30-minute episode was enough to pique my interest so when Palm Springs kept popping up in my Reader Survey, I knew it was time.

 Between the rich history entwined with Hollywood stars, attractive desert climate and mid-century modern architecture in every direction, there is much to be desired about Palm Springs.
 Needless to say, I couldn’t wait to explore this city for the 14th edition of my wellness travel series, What to Eat & How to Burn it Off.

 Be sure to check out the other 13 destinations we’ve already covered including Whistler, Vancouver, Chicago, Denver, Charleston, Tucson, New Orleans, Grand Rapids, San Diego, Vail, Miami, Utah and Banff.